a2liu/heaparray-rs/README.md

 reference counting and atomic operations; there are 14 instances total, not including tests.

+## Customizability
+All of the implementation details of this crate are public and documented; if you'd like to implement your own version of the tools available through this crate, note that you don't need to reinvent the wheel; many of the types in this crate are generic over certain traits, so you might not need to do that much.

 ## Future Plans
 Iteration, allocator customization, constant-sized array of arbitrary size, i.e. `CArray`, with sizes managed by the type system (waiting on const